 There are many functions in ade4 and made4 for visualising results from ordination analysis.
 The simplest way to view the results produced by ord is to use plot. plot(k.ord) will draw a plot of the eigenvalues, along with plots of the variables (genes) and a plot of the cases (microarray samples).
-In this example Microarray samples are colour-coded using the classvec khan\$train.classes which is saved as k.class.
+In this example microarray samples are colour-coded using a factor or character vector, classvec khan\$train.classes which is saved as k.class.